SafeNetIoT/ReplayAttack/README.md

 ```
 where:
   - MAC_DEVICE: MAC address of the IoT device.
-  - INTERFACE: Network interface to sniff the traffic.
+  - INTERFACE: Network interface on which the traffic is sniffed.
   - MAC_SMARTPHONE: MAC address of the smartphone.
   - SNIFF_TIME: time (seconds) during which the tool sniffs the traffic
-  - DELAY_TIME: time (seconds) during after which the tool starts the replay attack
+  - DELAY_TIME: time (seconds) after which the tool starts the replay attack

 When the tool displays in console "Start triggering the device", the user needs to set the device in the OBVERSE state. <br />